 It was later on in history, in 1753 AD to be exact, that this structure was considerably destroyed during the war between Marathas and the Khan of Gujarat Sultanate.

 By Air.
-Sardar Vallabhbhai Patel Airport in Ahmedabad is the nearest airport.
-It has direct flight connectivity from other Indian cities.
+Sardar Vallabhbhai Patel Airport (AMD) in Ahmedabad is the nearest airport situated 8km away.
+The airport, named after the first deputy Prime Minister of India, has direct flight connectivity from several Indian cities with major airlines operating to and fro.
 After deboarding the flight you can book a local taxi or take a seat on a local tourist bus to further travel to Jhulta Minar.

-By Rail.
-Kalupur railway station is the nearest railway station to Jhulta Minar.
-One can take a local taxi, auto-rickshaw or a bus to conveniently reach the monument.
-You can travel in a hassle-free manner from places like Delhi, Chandigarh, Kolkata, Pune, etc. Ashram Express, Ahmedabad Ahimsa Express, Ahmedabad SF Express are some of the best options to consider.
+By Train.
+Kalupur railway station aka Ahmedabad Junction is the nearest railway station to Jhulta Minar.
+One can take a local taxi, auto-rickshaw or if you want you can also just walk to Jhulta Minar as it sited at a distance of few metres.
+Ashram Express, Ahmedabad Ahimsa Express, Ahmedabad SF Express are some options which connect Ahmedabad with other regions.